riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 });
 {% endhighlight %}

-#STOPPED

 ####A small problem
 Before moving on, let's add a new customer to our site via the add customer button.

+#REPLACE, high light URL in replacement
 <img src="../images/posts/paging-and-sorting-part-2/bad-add.png" class="img-responsive" />

 Hey, that doesn't look right, why are we still seeing our list of customers?

-The problem is now that we have added 3 optional parameters to our `root` route, our pattern for our `add customer` route is matching with the `root` route.  `customer` is being treated as the first optional parameter, `add` as the second optional parameter.
+Now that we have 3 optional parameters on our `root` route, our pattern for the `add customer` route is matching with the `root` route.  `customer` is being treated as the first optional parameter, `add` as the second optional parameter.

+#TRY CHANGING ROUTE ORDER DOES THAT FIX IT?

-This isn't something you'd probably ever run into with a 'real' application as you'll usually have some sort of landing page for the root of your application and won't have a bunch of optional parameters assigned to the root route, it is something to keep in mind when using optional parameters however, if you aren't careful you can get unintentional route matching going on... reword!
+This isn't something you'd probably run into with a 'real' application as you'll usually have some sort of landing page for the root of your site and won't have a bunch of optional parameters on the root route.
+It is something to keep in mind when using optional parameters however, if you aren't careful you can get unintentional route matching going on and you'll find your navigation is no longer doing what you want!

-So in order to fix this we're just going to move our customer list off the root.
+So in order to fix this we're just going to move our customer list page off the root.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}